AnyChart/docs.anychart.com/Common_Settings/Legend/Basic_Settings.md

 chart.legend().itemsSourceMode("categories");
 ```

+**Note:** In this case, the
+[default interactivity settings](#default_interactivity) do not apply.
+To bind legend items to elements of the chart, you have to use events – see the [Events](Events) article.

+Setting the source to `"categories"` may be reasonable if, for example, there is only one series:

+{sample}CS\_Legend\_Basic\_03{sample}

+Also, you can create a custom legend....

 * (?)
-Events
-* (?)
 Individual Legend Items
 * (?)
 You can also create a standalone legend to access advanced options, such as binding one legend to several charts.

-Setting the source to `"categories"` may be reasonable if, for example, there is only one series:

-{sample}CS\_Legend\_Basic\_03{sample}

 ## Layout